 - Behavior Assessment - 45 hours

-Revised BACB experience requirements include various options for obtaining supervised field experience ranging from 750 to 1500 total hours under specied conditions of supervision.
+Revised BACB experience requirements include various options for obtaining supervised field experience ranging from 1300-2000 total hours under specied conditions of supervision.
 Options and definitions are described on the BACB® web site.

 Certification by the BACB is the defining standard for professional expertise in Behavior Analysts.
 This is particularly true in the field of developmental disabilities, where certification constitutes a minimum set of professional competencies that are individually verified by examination.
 Employers use certification to identify individuals who have acquired these competencies.